-Examination of Matthew's Relationship and Attitude to his Primary Source WUNT 2, 344 (Mohr Siebeck: Tubingen, 2013).
+57 Scholars generally assume that Matthew and Luke added resurrection appearances to correct Mark.
+But perhaps they added this material to convey a different literary (or other) function.
+J. Andrew Doole argues that Matthew does not aim to dispute or correct Mark (What Was Mark for Matthew?
+An Examination of Matthew's Relationship and Attitude to His Primary Source [WUNT 2/344; Tübingen: Mohr Siebeck, 2013]).
 The longer endings in Mark's textual tradition represent a snapshot of Mark's earliest history of reception (most of which is unavailable to us); it is a fallacy to conclude that most ancient hearers would not have understood Mark's aim.

-64 Similarly, Tacitus blends history with moral philosophy.
-See, for example, Tac.
-Ann.
-3.65.
+58 Similarly, Tacitus blends history with moral philosophy (e.g., Ann.
+3.65).